rickyota/genoboost/README.md

 #### <a name="train-train-only"></a>Without Validation

-If you want to treat all samples as training dataset, use `--train-only` option.
+If you want to treat all samples as a training dataset, use `--train-only` option.
 GenoBoost produces SNV weights each for learning rate.
 Use `--iter-snv` or `--iter` to control the maximum number of SNVs or iterations for training.

 ```bash
 $ genoboost train \